 Most metered paywalls are dependent on browser cookies to limit access to more than the metered limit of free articles.
 They need to do this so the search engines can have access to view and index their content, but this also weakens their content security.
 Metered paywalls, the most common type, can be overcome by clearing cookies, using Chrome’s incognito mode, or other fairly simple work-arounds.
 A Google spokesperson has even recommended publishers use visitor registration to overcome the paywall workarounds.

-Registration walls can quickly set up an account specific to the user identity (often an email address), rather than tied to a browser or device.
+Registration walls can quickly set up an account specific to the unique user identity (often an email address), rather than tied to a browser or device.
 The user can use a social login, Google account, or create a unique login with the publisher.
 This login can be used regardless of device or browser, to gain access to free content, as well as other products or apps the publisher may wish to include.
 The account method allows a publisher to gather a more holistic view of the users behavior and visits.
+Additionally, it provides a set of known users which can bridge the a cookie-less targeting future for advertising.

 Can registration walls drive revenue?

 Yes.
-A regwall can be a first step to a more engaged user journey and consistent revenues.
+A regwall can be a first step to a more engaged user journey and consistent reader revenues.
 CTA’s for registered users can drive email newsletter growth, social follows, paid subscription offers, and premium offers.
 Tying together a user's mobile and desktop behaviors can lead to insights, and higher conversion rates.
-The conversion rate of registered users can be 10x better than that of anonymous visitors.
+The conversion rate of registered users can be 10x better than that of anonymous visitors, and according to Mather Economics the lifetime value (LTV) of a known visitor can exceed 3X of ad CPM revenue approaches.

 A registration wall will quickly identify a publisher's most loyal and engaged visitors.
 These super users are much more likely to convert to long term subscribers.
 Forbes CEO Mark Howard stated they were using data from their registration wall to support efforts to diversify revenues. “ This is the tip of the iceberg of supporting products that are not ad-supported,” Howard suggested.